pseudogravity/xoroshiro/bounties/ReadMe.md

   * A thorough explanation of your algorithm and optimizations.
   * Your own estimate of performance gain versus the baseline or prior entries.

-Contestants who wish to make multiple submissions must ensure each entry is self‑contained and declared separately.
+Contestants who wish to make multiple submissions must wait at least one week between submissions.
+Each entry must be self‑contained and declared separately.

 ---